 In this report you will learn some very important things involving the markets, the outside world, and what drives everything related to them – but most important, about yourself – and something about me as well.

-You see, in spite of all the years I've been investing and trading the markets – futures, physical metals, mining stocks, the general stock market, real estate and other forms of investments – I have not "perfected" the handling of this tool.
+You see, despite all the years I've been investing and trading the markets – futures, physical metals, mining stocks, the general stock market, real estate, and other forms of investments – I have not "perfected" the handling of this tool.
 And I never will!

 Understanding, reflecting upon, and applying certain skills will help you attain a much higher level of investing success than you now think is possible.
 In the process, you can start making better buy, hold – and sell decisions than most other investors in today's volatile markets.

 Don't think for a minute when you take a position, whether it's in a mining stock, an Exchange Traded Fund (ETF), the physical precious metals, or another type of investment, that you are involved in some kind of playful activity with gentleman's rules where people "just get along."
 No, my friend, the truth is much, much different.

 As the great trader and instructor, Dr. Alexander Elder states, "Trading means battling crowds of hostile people while paying for the privilege of entering the battle and leaving it, whether dead, wounded, or alive."

 This doesn't mean you must become a cutthroat trader, make money by deceitful means, or operate illegally like some kind of "Bernie Madoff wannabe" (if you don't know about "Big Bad Bernie" then stop right now and Google his name to read his story).

 Don't let the idea of earning money become some kind of deity to which you bow in homage every day.